 Charlie Rose: It didn't start from abroad; it started here.

-President al-Assad: These people that started here, they support the government now against those rebels.
+President al-Assad:.
 That's what you don't know.
 What you don't know as an American you don't know as a reporter.
 That's why talking about what happened at the very beginning is completely different from what is happening now - it's not the same.
 There's very high dynamic, things are changing on daily basis.
 It's a completely different image.
-Those people who wanted revolution, they are cooperating with us.

 Charlie Rose: I'm asking you again, is it in fact you're being your father's son and you believe that the only way to drive out people is to eliminate them the same way your father did?